adriangortzak/smart-home-security-system/README.md

 ## Usage

-Visit you ip/Domain and login with the standard username "root" and password "awq12ersdsa"
+Visit you ip/Domain and login with the standard username "root@example.com" and password "awq12ersdsa"

 ## Contributing